Director of Investigations

 Krista holds several degrees, including a master’s in leadership for which she wrote a thesis on the egregious working conditions of slaughterhouses in the southern United States, and the deep interconnection between human rights and animal rights.

 Upon reading “Diet for a New America” by John Robbins in 1986, Krista’s life changed, and it was then that a very passionate animal rights activist was born.
 Krista regularly writes, works and speaks on behalf of animals who cannot speak for themselves, including chairing various conferences on animal rights.

-Along with her husband, Nigel, Krista rescues all manner of “fur-kids,” and currently shares her home with Pitou, Smurfette, Blue, Honey, Spice, Chip, and Dale.
-Everyone who knows Krista and Nigel knows that they will always find a home for any animal that comes to them.
+Along with her husband, Krista rescues all manner of “fur-kids,” and currently shares her home with Pitou, Smurfette, Blue, Honey, Spice, Chip, and Dale.
+Everyone who knows Krista and her husband knows that they will always find a home for any animal that comes to them.

 Krista is also a very passionate vegan chef, and loves to show family and friends the true joy and abundance of vegan cuisine.

 Anna Pippus was a founding board member of Mercy For Animals Canada and helped to establish the governance and strategic planning of the organization.
 She currently serves as the director of legal advocacy, working with law enforcement to hold animal abusers accountable for their illegal treatment of farmed animals under provincial and federal law.
 Anna also ensures the organization’s compliance with all applicable laws.